 9. You’re not willing to consider the possibility of open adoption.

-Encouraging open adoption is relatively new concept.
+Encouraging open adoption is a relatively new concept.
 As such, most people understand very little about open adoption.
 There are also a ton of misconceptions about open adoption, only made worse by frequent inaccurate portrayals of open adoption in popular culture (TV, movies, books).
 It’s completely understandable why most couples, even those who have always thought about adoption to grow their family, aren’t considering open adoption initially.

 Despite all the pushback, when you put yourself in an adopted child’s shoes, it should be clear immediately why open adoption is so important.
 We all know people who are adopted and know absolutely nothing about their birth families.
 They would give anything for a name or a photo.
 Having an open relationship with your child’s birth families is one of the best gifts you can give them.